RecklessHogrider96/Event-Manager-and-Object-Pooler-in-Unity/README.md

-# Exodus
-The next BIG thing.

-Specifications:
-1. Unity Version 2019.1.0f2 (Maintain same Version)
+# Event Manager and Object Pooler in Unity
+Self Explanatory.